Bruce Kulick: Other work

 Kulick earned a writing credit on the song "Never Let Me Down" on the 2004 Kanye West album, The College Dropout.

 Kulick has also appeared on all album releases by Eric Singer's solo project ESP (Eric Singer Project): Lost and Spaced (1998), ESP (1999), and Eric Singer Project: Live in Tokyo (2006).
 Kulick also appeared on the DVD Eric Singer Project: Live at the Marquee (2006), which was filmed live in Australia.

 Kulick appears on the Lordi March 2006 album The Arockalypse, playing lead guitar on the song "It Snows in Hell".

 Kulick appears on Paul Stanley's 2006 album Live to Win, playing bass.

 Kulick cut a guest guitar solo for the track "The Edge of the Razor" (featured on the album Emotional Coma) by Swedish metal group Lion's Share.

 Personal life

+Bruce Kulick married his first wife, Christina Walker on September 24, 1989, and later divorced, with the marriage lasting until 1996.

 On October 16, 2003, Kulick was shot twice by stray bullets on Sunset Boulevard in Los Angeles, California.
 Bruce is married to Lisa Lane Kulick.
 They met in 2008, and were married in 2014.
 They often perform together at events and online.
 In his spare time, he's been working on an autobiography that he says will offer a "really in-depth discussion of his life as a musician."